vijayboopathy/book-docker-primer/manuscript/chapter5-container_operations.md

 # Managing Containers - Learning about Common Container Operations

 In the previous chapter, we have learnt about container lifecycle management including how to create, launch, connect to, stop and remove containers.
-In this chapter, we are going to learn how to launch a container with a pre built app image and how to access the app with published ports.
-We will also learn about common container operations such as inspecting container information, checking logs and performance stats, renaming and updating the properties of a container, limiting resources etc.
+In this chapter, we are going to learn how to launch a container with a pre built image which has an application and how to access the application with published ports.
+We will also learn about common container operations such as *inspecting container information*, *checking logs* and *performance stats*, *renaming and updating the properties of a container*, *limiting resources* etc.,

 As part of the tutorial, we are going to setup a shiny new blogging/publishing site.
 To set it up, we will use a node.js based framework called **ghost**, a simple, fast, and SEO friendly alternative to more sophisticated publishing platforms such as wordpress.
 However, its purely gives us a blogging platform.